-With that in mind, here’s a carefully curated playlist of Chicago tunes to cue up the next time you’re walking through Chi-Town.
+With that in mind, here’s a carefully curated playlist of Chicago music to cue up the next time you’re walking through Chi-Town.

 It’s difficult to overstate Chance the Rapper’s influence, not just on his home city of Chicago but on the music industry as a whole.
 He first introduced his unique style — an eclectic mix of colorful funk, uplifting gospel, and soothing psychedelia — with 2012’s “10 Day,” a mixtape he recorded during a 10-day high-school suspension, but he launched himself into the national discussion with the following year’s trippy “Acid Rap.”
 In the years since, with the release of his Grammy-winning “Coloring Book” and countless collaborations with other popular artists, he’s become practically the biggest name in music, unmatched in his endless commitment to creativity.